olets/intermediate-git/docs/reapplying-work.md

 We'll look at cherry-picking first.
 Try this example:

 1. In a Git repo, create a new branch called `cherry-picking-experiment-base`.
 No need to check it out.
-    ::: details Toggle to show the command
+    ::: details Toggle to reveal my solution
     ```shell
     git branch cherry-picking-experiment-base
     ```
     :::
 1. Create and check out a new branch called `cherry-picking-experiment-1`
-    ::::: details Toggle to show the command(s)
+    ::::: details Toggle to reveal my solutions
+    Click a tab to see other solutions
     :::: code-group
     ::: code-group-item Individual steps
     ```shell